“Why should I use Ductile iron pipe?”

 Do you care about the environment?

-MTS awarded ductile iron pipe its Gold Level Certification.
-This means using ductile iron pipe can contribute to your project’s score in earning Leadership in Energy and Environmental Design (LEED) or ENVISION certification.
+Because of these attributes, DI pipe is the only pressure pipe available with SMaRT certification from the Institute for Market Transformation to Sustainability (MTS).
+MTS awarded DI pipe its Gold Level Certification.
+This means using Ductile iron pipe can contribute to your project’s score in earning Leadership in Energy and Environmental Design (LEED) or ENVISION certification.

 Need assistance with your water infrastructure project?

 These are just a few of the highlights of why you should use Ductile iron pipe for your piping needs.
 If you have any questions regarding your water or wastewater infrastructure project, be sure to reach out to your local McWane Ductile representative.
 We have team members who've managed small and large water utility systems, served in engineering consulting firms, and bring decades of experience in solving field issues involving pipeline construction and operation.
 From design to submittal, to installation, we strive to provide education and assistance to water professionals throughout the water and wastewater industry.

 American Water Works Association (AWWA) (2015).
 “Buried No Longer: Confronting America’s Water Infrastructure Challenge.”

 Toxicity of Building Materials, Pacheco-Torgal, Jalali and Fucic